Juhyeong-Pang/MultimodalTradingAgent/README.md

 ## Motivation

-To practice designing and implementing a multi modal AI agent, and Trading Agent seemed to be a perfect project to work with various types of deep learning model.
+To practice designing and implementing a multi modal AI agent.
+Trading Agent seemed to be a perfect project to work with various types of deep learning model.

 ## Objective